PARAM-3PL

-Calibration Software for the 3 Parameter Logistic IRT Model
+Calibration Software for the 1 & 3 Parameter Logistic IRT Models

-PARAM-3PL is a public domain, freeware tool for calibrating items and individuals using the 3 parameter logistic item response theory model.
+PARAM is a public domain, freeware tool for calibrating items and individuals using the 1 & 3 parameter logistic item response theory models.
 Parameterization uses Newton-Raphson maximum likelihood estimation as outlined in Lord (1980).
+It runs on Windows XP, Windows 7 and probably other Windows® operating systems.
+Earlier versions were called PARAM-3PL and PARAM-1PL.

 The software is written in PowerBasic and I would be happy to share the source code with other psychometricians that program in PowerBasic.
 If you are not familiar with Powerbasic, please do check out their web site http://www.powerbasic.com.
 Perhaps the best feature is the extensive support through their forums.
 Questions at all levels are quickly answered.
 Hundreds of megabytes of free source code are provided.
 If you can program in .ASP or QuickBasic, you will find Powerbasic quite easy to learn.